Skip to main content

 If you got a quote five years ago and are shocked by today’s prices, you’re not alone.
 Here’s reality:

-Aluminum prices have increased significantly since 2020.
-Screen material costs are up.
+Screen material and hardware costs are up too.
 And in Florida, demand for pool enclosures remains high, which affects availability.

-We’re not padding prices—materials genuinely cost more than they used to.
+Companies are not padding prices, materials genuinely cost more than they used to.
 Any contractor giving you a 2019 price in 2026 is either cutting corners or won’t be around to finish your job.

 The Hidden Danger of “Too Good” Prices